War crimes in the Gaza War (2008–2009): Military experts' opinions

 A study by military analyst Anthony H. Cordesman of the Center for Strategic and International Studies concluded that Israel did not violate the laws of war during its operation in Gaza.
 In his report he says that Israel used "decisive force to enhance regional deterrence", which he determined to be a "legitimate military objective".
 Norman Finkelstein, a political scientist, wrote that Cordesman's study lacked credibility as it is based almost entirely on official Israeli sources and ignored information that was readily available from the UN, NGOs and news reports.
 As stated in the Cordesman report, he relied exclusively on information provided by official Israeli sources, noting that Palestinian authorities in Gaza could provide primarily ideological and propaganda statements".
 Cordesman's view was shared by Colonel Richard Kemp, former commander of British forces in Afghanistan.
 Kemp stated that during Operation Cast Lead, the IDF did more to safeguard the rights of civilians in a combat zone than any other army in the history of warfare.
 Kemp also highlighted many of the efforts made by the IDF to reduce collateral damage including; Giving civilians four-hour notice to leave targeted areas, dropping over 900,000 leaflets, making over 30,000 phone calls to Palestinian households in Gaza, aborting airstrikes where the risk of collateral damage would be too great and allowing huge amounts of humanitarian aid to Gaza, at risk to themselves.
 Kemp reserved his criticism for Hamas which he said deliberately deployed its forces behind the "human shield of the civilian population" and employed a deliberate policy of operating consistently outside international law.

 Human-rights activists' accusations

 Sixteen human rights campaigners, including Desmond Tutu and Mary Robinson, sent an open letter to the United Nations calling for a "prompt, independent and impartial investigation [that] would provide a public record of gross violations of international humanitarian law committed."
 The letter stated that the signatories had been "shocked to the core" by the damage inflicted during the Israeli offensive.
-In response to criticism of using disproportionate force, OC Southern Command Maj.-Gen. Yoav Galant said, "800 terrorists and 300 civilians, who we did not want to harm, were killed ...
+In response to criticism of using disproportionate force, OC Southern Command Maj.-Gen. Yoav Gallant said, "800 terrorists and 300 civilians, who we did not want to harm, were killed ...
 This ratio of almost a quarter [of the individuals] uninvolved [in the fighting] is an achievement unmatched in the history of this kind of combat."